qadipo/Mchezopesa-Football-Outcome-Prediction/README.md

 2. **Logistic Approach** - Where we shall figure of from the home team's pespective whether a game is a Win, Loss or a Draw (W, L, D)

 NOTE:
-A more detailed explanation and history of the rankings is available [here]: https://en.wikipedia.org/wiki/FIFA_World_Rankings
+A more detailed explanation and history of the rankings is available here: https://en.wikipedia.org/wiki/FIFA_World_Rankings

-An explanation of the ranking procedure is available [here]: https://www.fifa.com/fifa-world-ranking/procedure/men
+An explanation of the ranking procedure is available here: https://www.fifa.com/fifa-world-ranking/procedure/men

 ## Dataset Columns

-Some features are available on the FIFA ranking page [here]: https://www.fifa.com/fifa-world-ranking/ranking-table/men/
+Some features are available on the FIFA ranking page here: https://www.fifa.com/fifa-world-ranking/ranking-table/men/

 - Rank
 - Country Abbreviation